mutwo-org/mutwo.core/README.md

 ### Requirements

-Depending on the used converter classes, **mutwo** may need additional installed to work properly.
+Depending on the used converter classes, **mutwo** may need additional software to work properly.
 For using the Csound converter, you should install Csound first.
 For using Lilypond via **mutwos** abjad Converter, install Lilypond first.
 For using the ISiS converter, install ISiS first.

 ### Similar projects